 - Build a local network where you live.

-Our Out-House scheme has been designed for those who are already running or about to set up their own local publication and want to benefit from the weekly training sessions in Module 1.
+Our Out-House course has been designed for those who are already running or about to set up their own local publication and want to benefit from the weekly training sessions in Module 1.
 Trainees can apply from anywhere in the UK as the module is run remotely.

 These sessions will help make sure you have the skills, knowledge and systems in place to run your own successful online publication.

-- Two-hour training sessions on Saturday morning for three months.
+- Two-hour training sessions on Monday morning for three months.

 - Training, tips, workflows and systems that can be applied to your publication.